williamlamjy/mTracker/docs/UserGuide.md

 ________________________________________________________________________________
 ```

-## Features
+## Usage

-## Notes about command format
+### *Notes on command format*
-* Words in `UPPER_CASE` represent the parameters to be supplied by user.
-Below we have a list of parameters
+> * Words in `UPPER_CASE` represent the parameters to be supplied by user.
+These are the list of parameters
-  that we would be referring to throughout this user guide.
+>that would be referred to throughout this user guide.
-    * `DATE` represents the date specified by the user in `YYYY MM DD` format.
+>    * `DATE` represents the date specified by the user in `YYYY MM DD` format.
-    * `SENTIMENT` represents the public's opinion towards an instrument.
+>    * `SENTIMENT` represents the general opinion towards an instrument.
 It can only take 3 different values:
-  `positive`, `neutral` or `negative`.
+>`positive`, `neutral` or `negative`.
-    * `REMARKS` represents the remarks specified by the user.
+>    * `REMARKS` represents the remarks specified by the user.
-    * `INDEX` represents the index value of an instrument.
-The index value would correspond to the instrument's
-      position in the list.
+>    * `INDEX` represents position index at which the instrument appears in the displayed list.
-      * For example the first instrument in the list would have an index value of 1 while
+>      * For example the first instrument in the list would have an position index of 1 while
-      the 3rd instrument in the list would have a
+>      the 3rd instrument in the list would have a
-  value of 3.
+>position index of 3.
-* Extraneous parameters for commands `list` and `bye` would be ignored.
+>* Extraneous parameters for commands `list` and `bye` would be ignored.
-    * For example the command `bye 123`
+>    * For example the command `bye 123`
-      would be interpreted as `bye`.
+>      would be interpreted as `bye`.

-## Adding a new instrument: `add`
+### Adding a new instrument: `add`
-Adds a new instrument to your watchlist of instruments.
+Adds a new instrument to the watchlist of instruments.

 Format: `add`

-Upon typing the `add` command, an instruction prompt below would be displayed to guide you through the process of
+Upon entering the `add` command, instruction prompts would be displayed to guide you through the process of
 adding a new instrument.
+They are explained for the respective instruments in the subsequent sections below.

 ```
 mTracker$> add